 The time was a period of great movement in the southwest.
-The weather was changing and the people were undergoing a series of migrations and cultural contractions.
-Large areas of countryside were being vacated by the sedentary Puebloans and nomadic Utes, Apaches and Navajos came in almost right behind them.
+The weather was changing and the people were undergoing a series of migrations and cultural contractions complicated by religious clashes, community struggles and language barriers.
+Large areas of the countryside were being vacated by the sedentary Puebloans and the nomadic Utes, Apaches and Diné came in almost right behind them.

 During its ~230-year lifetime, Pottery Mound would see migrations from Acoma and Zuni overlapped by migrations from the Hopi mesas.
 There was some pottery imported from those locales but most pottery found at Pottery Mound was produced at Pottery Mound.
-A lot of Pottery Mound pottery has been found at locations all across the southwest, too.
-But in the excavations at Pottery Mound, one section of the pueblo had significantly more Acoma and Zuni design vocabulary than any other while at another section of the pueblo, that was true about Hopi (Jeddito black-on-yellow) design vocabulary.
-There are also a significant amount of Rio Grande Valley pot sherds around the ruins.
+On the other hand, a lot of Pottery Mound pottery has been found at locations all across the southwest, too.
+But in the excavations at Pottery Mound, one section of the pueblo had significantly more Acoma and Zuni design vocabulary than any other while at another section of the pueblo, that was true about Tusayan (Jeddito black-on-yellow) design vocabulary.
+There are also significant amounts of Rio Grande Valley pot sherds scattered around the ruins.